 - 2 eggs

-- 3 Tbsp bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article) (A)
+- 3 Tbsp bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article.)

 Instructions

-- Crack the eggs into a measuring cup and beat with A (dashi, mirin, soy sauce).
+- Crack eggs into a bowl and beat them with seasonings (dashi, mirin, and soy sauce).

-- Dip a small folded paper towel in oil and apply it to the pan.
+- Dip a small piece of folded paper towel in oil, then apply it to a tamagoyaki pan.
 Heat the pan over high heat.
-Once the pan is hot, pour about ¼ of the egg mixture into the pan.
+Once the pan is hot, pour about a quarter of the egg mixture (for 2 servings) into the pan.

-- If there are large air bubbles, pierce them and add a small amount of the egg mixture into the holes created.
-When the egg mixture is almost set but still slightly runny, roll it several times with chopsticks, like folding it from the front to the back.
+- If there are large air bubbles, pierce them and fill the holes with a small amount of the egg mixture.
+When the mixture is almost set but still slightly runny, roll it several times using chopsticks, folding it from front to back.

 - Move the rolled egg to the front of the pan.
-Apply the oil contained in a small folded paper towel to the pan and pour the same amount of egg mixture as in step 2 into the pan.
+Apply oil from the small folded paper towel to the pan, and pour an equal amount of egg mixture as in step 2 into the pan.

-- Once it's done, remove it from the pan before it is overcooked by the residual heat.
+- Once it is done, remove it from the pan before it overcooks from the residual heat.

-- (Optional) Place it on a bamboo sushi mat or paper towel and shape it nicely.
+- (Optional) Place it on a sushi mat or paper towel and shape it nicely.

-- (Optional) Serve with grated daikon radish and soy sauce as toppings, if desired.
+- Garnish with grated daikon radish and soy sauce to taste.

 Notes